Two-dimensional non-linear hydrodynamics and nanofluidics: Introduction

-In this work, we offer an alternative to the Poiseuille formula, also relating driving pressure, flow velocity, and viscosity coefficients, but suitable for truly 2D water (Fig. \ref{figure1}a).
+We offer an alternative to the Poiseuille formula, also relating driving pressure, flow velocity, and viscosity coefficients, but suitable for truly 2D water (Fig. \ref{figure1}b).
 It is given by an explicit solution of the non-linear hydrodynamic equation written as

+where $v$ is the flow velocity along the coordinate $x$, $\eta=4\eta_1/3 +\eta_2$ is the total viscosity with $\eta_{1,2}$ being the viscosity coefficients discussed below, $c_0$ is the sound velocity, $v_0$ and $\rho_0$ are the flow velocity and density at $x=0$, respectively.
+Equation (\ref{general}) is derived in this paper from the 2D Navier-Stokes and continuity equations assuming a well-structured flow (i.e. no vorticity, $\mathrm{rot}\, \mathbf{v} =0$) with a certain compressibility ($\mathrm{div}\, \mathbf{v}\neq 0$) in short channels, where conventional hydrodynamic friction effects can be neglected.